B. J. Armstrong

-Benjamin Roy Armstrong Jr. (born September 9, 1967) is an American former professional basketball player.
-Armstrong won three NBA championships during his career as a point guard for the Chicago Bulls.
+Benjamin Roy Armstrong Jr. (born September 9, 1967) is an American professional basketball executive and former professional basketball player who is the assistant general manager of the Sacramento Kings of the National Basketball Association (NBA).
+Armstrong won three National Basketball Association (NBA) championships during his career as a point guard for the Chicago Bulls.

 Early life

-Armstrong was born in Detroit, Michigan and attended Brother Rice High School in Bloomfield Township, Michigan.
+Armstrong was born in Detroit, Michigan, and attended Brother Rice High School in Bloomfield Township, Michigan.
 He graduated in 1985.

 Playing career

 College career

 Armstrong had an illustrious career at the University of Iowa as the Hawkeyes' all-time leader in assists with 517 upon graduation; and is currently ranked sixth all-time.
 He also ranked sixth on the school's all-time steals list (178) and fourth in total points (1,705).
 The 6-foot-2 guard shot .443 (136-of-307) from three-point range over his four-year career and averaged 18.6 points and 5.4 assists as a senior.
 Armstrong received his bachelor's degree from Iowa in May 1989.